 - I have pledged not to speak at events or on podcasts where the speakers are or have been disproportionately white and encouraged other leaders to do the same

 - I believe in signal-boosting and sharing the work of the people influencing me (Citation is a culture-making practice; I’ve even footnoted a sales page!).
 There is so much brilliance in our community and it’s a joy to be part of it.

 - I strive to use apps and software that are made by companies founded by feminists and women and BIPOC (and, and, and)

 - I do not to use mental/social triggers in high-risk sales situations

 - I do not engage in money-shaming as a marketing tactic (or any kind of tactic!)

 - Please never substitute my judgement for your own.
 We don't have to agree or even like each other to respect each other's work.

-- I value critique and feedback and will take the time to process it, learn from it, and integrate it (thank you!!!)
+- I value critique and feedback from my co-travellers and will take the time to process it, learn from it, and integrate it (thank you!!!)

 - I won’t tolerate attempts to erase me or my work nor will I accept intellectually dishonest or personally malicious “arguments”.
 I believe in my body of work and I will protect it, and myself.
 That’s part of being a culture-maker.

 Want to integrate more of your principles into your business practices?